xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rsetboot.1.rst

 \ **-u**\

  To specify the next boot mode to be "UEFI Mode".
+(Not supported for OpenBMC)